soto-project/soto/CONTRIBUTING.md

 - Version of the library you are using
 - Contextual information (Swift version, OS etc)

-## Security

-If you find a security vulnerability, please contact us on <swift-aws-maintainers@googlegroups.com>.
-We take these matters seriously.

 ## Submitting a Pull Request

 Please ensure to include the following in your Pull Request